 Essentially, you need to figure out which of the variables are most predictive of the desired outcome.
 To do this, you engage in a process called "training the model," whereby you iteratively determine which variables/fields have the most power to predict your desired outcome by experimenting against your hypothesis (what data would produce the best prediction).

 After the model has been sufficiently trained, the output will include a "score" of some kind, telling you the accuracy of the prediction, not unlike a "percent confidence" score.
 The model will also give you "reason codes," letting you know which data contributed most to any prediction.

 Based upon this information, you can take different actions depending on the results of the scoring of a given prediction.
 For example, if you see that an undesirable outcome is correlated via reason codes to something like user skill level, that might signal a need to invest in better instructions and walk-throughs within your app.

 Back to business.
 Once you've got your predictions, you can work the results into your workflows in any number of ways.
 You can take direct action on a given set of results – e.g., fix an application problem made obvious from the data – or you can generate reports and other metrics to guide your strategic planning going forward.

 And since we're now comfortable with collecting, analyzing and acting based on data, we can do one more thing with our new prediction-equation: continuously test the real-world results against our data models, and, when appropriate, tweak, update and otherwise improve our models to continue generating value as the actionable results from the original investigation are put into place, creating a virtuous cycle of data-driven goodness.

 Have more questions about data analytics?
-Think you’ve got a project in mind?
-Connect with me – I’d be more than happy to help.
+Think you've got a project in mind?
+Connect with me.
+We'd be happy to help.